Lightweight Face Oils for Natural Glow

 - Best lightweight oils: rosehip, squalane, jojoba, grapeseed, hemp seed, turmeric-infused blends

-- Use 2-4 drops as final PM step—warm between palms, press (don't rub) onto damp skin
+- Use 2-4 drops as final PM step — warm between palms, press (do not rub) onto damp skin

-- Oily skin CAN use face oils—linoleic-rich oils actually help balance sebum production
+- Oily skin CAN use face oils — linoleic-rich oils may help balance oil production

 - See immediate subtle glow; cumulative radiance improvement takes 2-4 weeks